A Bible Study by Jack Kelley

 And second, the end time prophecies in Ezekiel are sequential, first the latter days re-gathering of the Jews to Israel in chapters 36-37, then the battle of Ezekiel 38-39, then from chapter 40 on it’s their Kingdom Age, aka the Millennium.
 The Battle of Ezekiel 38-39 has to follow the modern re-gathering but precede the Millennium.
 It can’t happen at the Millennium’s end.

 So let’s go back to the first possibility, the beginning of Daniel’s 70th week.
 Daniel 9:27 reveals that the anti-Christ will begin his reign by enforcing a seven-year covenant with Israel that includes permission to build a Temple.
 (This seven year period is called Daniel’s 70th week.)
-But because of the controversy it would stir up, the Jewish leadership today doesn’t want a Temple and won’t want one till the Creator of the Universe dramatically reveals Himself to them.
+But because of the controversy it would stir up, the Jewish leadership today doesn’t want a Temple and the most recent polls show only about 1/3 of the people do.
+I don’t think there will be a national consensus on this until the Creator of the Universe dramatically reveals Himself to them.
 According to Ezekiel 39:22 He does so in this battle , and after that they’ll be clamoring for a Temple, regardless of the consequences.
 Old Covenant observance requires it.
 So it appears Ezekiel’s battle has to precede Daniel’s 70th week.

 Also, the fact that the anti-Christ emerges as a peacemaker implies that some parts of the world will have recently been at war.
 Perhaps even a war involving a nuclear exchange, which will have left the world in shock, desperate for a plan that would prevent that ever happening again.
 Satan’s “man of peace” with his seven year covenant will have just the thing to put the world at ease and allow him to begin his meteoric rise to world dominance.